You have had a child.

 Or from the midwife. - A declaration of the child's name.

-Both parents must sign the declaration. - Your family genealogy book.
+Both parents must sign the declaration. - Your family record book

 - the birth certificate from the father